 Every 73 seconds someone in the United States is sexually assaulted.
 Every 9 minutes, that victim is a child.

-Sexual assault includes everything from harassment and indecent exposure to child molestation, incest, Intimate Partner Violence, and rape.
+Sexual assault includes everything from harassment and indecent exposure to child molestation, incest, Intimate Partner Violence (domestic violence/abuse), and rape.
 It is motivated by the need to control, humiliate, and harm.
 Sexual Assault can happen to anyone; rich or poor, any race, any age, any gender.

 Sexual assault of any type can be a very traumatic experience, even if you’re able to get away from the attacker.
 If you’ve been sexually assaulted, it’s important to remember:

 - It’s not your fault: Sexual assault is always the attacker’s fault, not yours.
 People never “ask for it” because of what they’re wearing or how they act.
 If sex is forced without someone’s consent, it’s rape.
 It’s still rape if the people are dating, married, or have had sex together before.
 Remember that you never “owe” someone sex.

 - Sexual assault isn’t always violent: If you say no or don’t say anything at all, and the person continues, it’s sexual assault because you never gave your permission.
 This is true if you are tricked, pressured, threatened, or forced, even if you don’t resist.

 - Sexual assault isn’t always about sex: Sex without consent is an act of violence and aggression — it’s not about love and respect.
 Someone who cares about you will not force you to do anything sexual without your permission.

 - Recovering from sexual assault takes time, and how recovery happens will be different for everyone.